-- Eastwood County Road Corridor

-- Northern Rail Line duplication

-for freight

-- Randwick to Macquarie Park via

-Kogarah Metro line

-- Various new bus corridors, including Macquarie Park to Mona Vale.
+- Eastwood County Road Corridor - Northern Rail Line duplication for freight - Randwick to Macquarie Park via Kogarah Metro line - Various new rapid bus corridors, including Macquarie Park to Mona Vale.

-Macquarie Park is part of the Sydney Economic Development Corridor, a major corridor of business activity and employment, stretching from Norwest Business Park, through Macquarie Park, Chatswood, North Sydney to Port Botany, also including Parramatta.
+Macquarie Park is part of the Sydney Economic Development Corridor, a major corridor of business activity and employment, stretching from Norwest Business Park, through Macquarie Park, Chatswood, North Sydney to Port Botany, also Including Parramatta.
 The economic corridor is important from the point of view of strengthening Sydney's regional and international competitiveness, requiring effective transport infrastructure linking the corridor together.
-Macquarie Park is expected to be the fourth largest CBD in Australia by 2031.
+Macquarie Park is expected to be the fourth largest CBD in Australia by 2031 and is the largest non-CBD office market in NSW.